SatyrDiamond/my-stars/README.md

 - [snesrev/zelda3](https://github.com/snesrev/zelda3) -
 - [landley/toybox](https://github.com/landley/toybox) - toybox
 - [oerg866/win98-quickinstall](https://github.com/oerg866/win98-quickinstall) - A framework + installer to (very) quickly install Windows 98 on anything from a 486 up to a modern system
-- [dsp56300/gearmulator](https://github.com/dsp56300/gearmulator) - Emulation of classic VA synths of the late 90s/2000s that featured the Motorola 56300 family DSP
+- [dsp56300/gearmulator](https://github.com/dsp56300/gearmulator) - Emulation of classic VA synths of the late 90s/2000s that are based on Motorola 56300 family DSPs
 - [BodbDearg/PlayStation1Vsts](https://github.com/BodbDearg/PlayStation1Vsts) - A fork of the iPlug2 Framework (https://github.com/iplug2/iplug2) to host 2 VST instruments: a PlayStation 1 SPU instrument (ADPCM based sampler) and a PlayStation 1 SPU reverb module.
 - [Immediate-Mode-UI/Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) - A single-header ANSI C immediate mode cross-platform GUI library
 - [LMP88959/NTSC-CRT](https://github.com/LMP88959/NTSC-CRT) - NTSC encoding/decoding in C89 using only integers and fixed point math.
 Supports NES decoding.
 Can be used as an image filter for games or real-time applications.